-If you use the app, you are making an active contribution to curbing the pandemic.
+Corona-Warn-App has now been downloaded more than 22 million times and is thus an active contribution to curbing the pandemic.
 The faster that people who have been diagnosed with COVID-19 and their contacts can be informed, the less the virus can spread.
 The app therefore helps you to protect yourself, your family, your friends and everyone around you.
 Without this technical assistance, staff at the health authorities would have to track each case personally.
 This is very time consuming, and it is often not even possible to find every single person, because who remembers everyone they have had contact with?
 The Corona-Warn-App solves these problems.

 The Corona-Warn-App is a project commissioned by the Federal Government.
 The companies Deutsche Telekom and SAP have developed the application, based on a distributed software architecture.
 The Fraunhofer-Gesellschaft and the Helmholtz Center for Information Security (CISPA) provided advice and support.
 In order to meet the requirements for data protection and data security, the Federal Office for Information Security (BSI) and the Federal Commissioner for Data Protection and Freedom of Information (BfDI) were also involved.
 The Robert Koch Institute plays a dual role in the Corona-Warn-App: it provides specialist expertise for the development of the app, and as publisher is also responsible for carefully checking the requirements for data protection and data security.

 The Corona-Warn-App is designed to be completely accessible to all.
 As many citizens should be able to use the app as possible, in order to ensure maximum protection against a renewed rapid spread of the virus.
 Therefore, the app can be used on the vast majority of current devices and with the common operating systems.
-The required update to the relevant operating system (iOS, Android) is usually carried out automatically on your smartphone.

 In order for an encounter to be rated as a potential exposure by the Corona-Warn-App, it must have been epidemiologically relevant.
 This means that there must have been a risk of infection.
 The Bluetooth technology used by the app allows it to work with two parameters: the duration of the encounter and the distance between the users.
 Both are calculated with the help of various measurements, and a threshold value is established.